rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ----------------------------------------------------------------

 I use the `list` view to list files.
-If you want to create a new folder, you can right click just to the left of the list of folders.
+You can right click just to the left of the list of folders to bring up the folder options.
 See the next image:

 ![screenshot](img/Right-Click-folder.png)

 ----------------------------------------------------------------

-Notice that the dialog has options for:
+The dialog has options for:

-- New Folder - Create a new folder
+- New Folder - Create a new folder.
-- New Document - Create a new document
+- New Document - Create a new document based off of a template.
 - Open With... - This is an odd one.
 It allows you to select an application to - open a new folder with.
 - Paste - If you have copied a file, a Paste menu will appear, otherwise it's greyed out.
-- Paste as link - Similar to a `shortcut` on Windows
+- Paste as link - Similar to a `shortcut` on Windows.
-- Select All - Selects all folders
+- Select All - Selects all folders.
-- Visible Columns - This opens a dialog where you can choose which columns are visible
+- Visible Columns - This opens a dialog where you can choose which columns are visible.
-- Open in Terminal - Opens the Ubuntu Terminal in this folder
+- Open in Terminal - Opens the Ubuntu Terminal in this folder.
 - Open as Administrator - Open a new window running with root privileges.
-- Properties - Shows the size of the folder and the permissions of the folder
+- Properties - Shows the size of the folder and the permissions of the folder.

 ----------------------------------------------------------------